hCaptcha/HCaptcha-ios-sdk/README.md

 ### SDK Events

-API allows you to listen for events from the SDK.
+This SDK allows you to receive interaction events, for your analytics via the `onEvent` method.
 At the moment the SDK supports:

- - `open` event, which fired once hCaptcha is opened (visible to an app user)
+ - `open` event, which fires when hCaptcha is opened and a challenge is visible to an app user

-You can implement this with code below:
+You can implement this with the code below:

 ``` swift
 let hcaptcha = try?
 HCaptcha(...)